SverkerSbrg/openpyxl-templates/docs/quick_start.rst

 Writing
 -------
-To write create an instance of your templated workbook, supply the sheets with data and save.
+To write create an instance of your templated workbook, supply data to the sheets and save.

 .. literalinclude:: examples/simple_usage.py
     :lines: 30-37